By Varya Kapran

 - Loving Your Skin – 10 Essential Natural Topical Treatments

 - Home-Made Salted Caramel Recipe (+ Chocolate Option!)

 - Is Your Diet Healthy for You?
 A Guide to Optimal Health

 About the author:

-Varya (Barbara) Kapran is a wellness coach whose mission is to help people reconnect with their bodies through nutrition, herbalism, movement, and neural re-education.
-She works with clients worldwide supporting them in their goals through a combination of cutting edge research, alternative therapies, and other techniques.
-Her website, varya.ca provides resources, care, coaching, and community for those who wish to improve their quality of life.
+Varya Kapran is a wellness coach whose mission is to help people reconnect with their bodies through holistic nutrition, herbalism, movement, and neural re-education.
+She works with clients worldwide supporting them in their quality of life goals through a combination of cutting edge research, alternative therapies, and other techniques.